Digging into contrastive learning for robust depth estimation with diffusion models: Method

 \textbf{Outlier depth removal.} As mentioned before, since the iterative denoising process may produce unnatural depths (\textit{e.g.}, negative values), previous methods\cite{cvprdfs} intend to implement diffusion in the latent space:

-where $\mathcal{V}(\cdot)$ is a pre-trained variational-auto-encoder (VAE) and $\mathcal{V}^{-1}(\cdot)$ is the reverse decoder.
+where $\mathcal{V}(\cdot)$ is a pre-trained variational-auto-encoder (VAE), $\mathcal{V}^{-1}(\cdot)$ is the reverse decoder, and $\textbf{d}_0$ no longer represents the final prediction.
 This manner undoubtedly introduces extra calculations.
-In this paper, we simplify the above solution through a non-linear activation function (and its inverse):
+In this paper, we simplify the encoder and decoder as \textbf{sigmoid}$^{-1}$ and \textbf{sigmoid}, respectively:

 where $\textbf{sigmoid}(\cdot)$ will transform the outputs into a limited range $[0,1]$ and our experiments show that this simple manner can effectively remove the depth outliers.
 Eventually, D4RD adopts Eq. \ref{forward2} in the denoising manner.